quityQ/bachelor/diary.md

 After ~2 hours of pasting URLs into my list, I have my marketcap csv in my folder as mentioned the data is is USD, and it's formatted as e.g. $10M instead of full numbers.
 I'll need to clean that up.

+The clean up is done, I have a list of companies with their marketcap in USB.
+I'll need to add that data to the main dataset

+# 22.03.
+today i'll add the marketcap data to the main dataset.
+I can use the symbol and year to find where to add the marketcap.
+Once that's done I can start with the analysis, by figuring out the altman z-score.

+I found that some columns are duplicated in my full dataset.
+It's unclear why, and drop_duplicates doesn't recognize them.
+    there were some duplicate sources in the data, after deleting those and recreating the dataset, the duplicates are gone